epifab/paint/readme.txt

 Canvas constructor and it's used by the Canvas to create the point matrix.

 Program is responsible for parsing, validating and running commands (in a REPL fashion).
-To respect the single responsibility principle, a "printer" class has to be injected into the Program constructor.
+To respect the single responsibility principle, every command is implemented within its own class (command pattern) and a "printer" class has to be injected into the Program constructor.

 Happy painting!